 Reverse cycle systems cools and heats the air inside the home, then recycles that air outside the house through a return air vent.
 Air from outside is funnelled through a refrigerant to warm or cool the air.
 The recycled air is then vented outside.
 Reverse Cycle is great for humid environments as it can help take humidity out of the home, creating a “drier” atmosphere.
 It is important to keep doors and windows closed when using reverse cycle air conditioning so that the system is not fighting warm air flooding into the house.
 Those who suffer from hay fever, prefer the drier air from reverse cycle air conditioning.
 Further, there is something to say for the convenience of easily switching from heating to cooling and back again.
 You can also effectively zone portions of your home to create a comfortable environment for the whole family.

 Due to being more complex systems, reverse cycle air conditioners are more expensive to repair or replace.
 Further, their use of refrigerants means you have to be wary of chemical leaks.
 Leaking refrigerant can be dangerous and can also cause your cooling system to freeze, making it inoperable.

 But Above All…

 Whatever system you choose, always remember to invest in a quality brand.
-Both evaporative cooling and reverse cycle air conditioning are investments for you, your home, and your family.
+Both evaporative cooling repair and reverse cycle air conditioning are investments for you, your home, and your family.
 It is best to choose a product and brand with a reputation for quality.
 Cheap is tempting, but remember you get what you pay for!
 A cheap cooling system will need more repair than a quality one, costing you more in the long run.
 Start out on the right foot, contact the experts at John’s Refair today to discuss the best cooling system for your home.